Personalised Consults

 There is no urgency to rush this process.

-it’s to work at a pace your system can actually respond to.
+The aim is not to do more, faster — it’s to work at a pace your system can actually respond to.